plusjade/narly/README.md

 - the user should be able to see/use the most popular tags.

 ## 3 kinds of objects right now.

+		TAGS = [1:"mysql", 3:"ruby"] # all tags and their total counts from repos.

     TAG
 			:{"mysql"}
 				:users = [1,2]  # all users that are using the tag "mysql"